This is a collaborative post.

-Since I live in England I’m convinced, that the Brits are married to their cups of tea.
-But they have a secret love affair coffee.
-Recent figures revealed by the British Coffee Association (BSA) paint Britain less as a nation of tea-drinkers and more as coffee connoisseurs, with the total coffee consumption increasing from 70 million cups a day in 2008 to 95 million cups a day in 2018.
+Since I live in England I’m convinced that the Brits are married to their cups of tea, but they have a secret love affair with coffee.
+Recent figures revealed by the British Coffee Association (BSA) paint Britain less as a nation of tea-drinkers and more as coffee connoisseurs.
+With the total coffee consumption increasing from 70 million cups a day in 2008 to 95 million cups a day in 2018.
 I’d say, Britain is on a verge of a divorce!

 Numerous farmers here are performing a trade inherited from many family generations.
 There’s lots for CIPAC’s farmers to do before the beans are ready to be made into the delicious coffee we know and love.

 So what exactly happens on the journey from bush to mug?

 Winter is the coffee harvesting season in coffee producing countries.
 On family-owned farms, often the whole family gets involved.
 Coffee ripens at a slightly different time within this period, depending on the climate, the altitude, the type of soil and the variety of coffee.
 Some areas and farms have their own microclimate.
 In remote areas, which means the coffee they produce has its own particular and quality flavour.

 Throughout the season, the same coffee plant can be harvested up to two or even three times over.
 The reason for this is that only the ripe cherries are hand-plucked from the bush to guarantee a high quality coffee.
 Often on the big coffee farms, the harvesters must carry the harvested beans up on steep hills, that makes the work a lot harder as opposed to the small farms.